Buyer’s Remorse: What It Is and How to Stop It

 Step 3: Save it instead of buying it

-Step 4: Check the trade-off
+Step 4: Ask what the purchase replaces

-Step 5: Decide when you are calm, not when you are activated
+Step 5: Decide when you feel calm

 hand writing a checklist in a notebook